Vols announce full 2022 baseball schedule

 The Tennessee baseball team released its full 2022 schedule Tuesday morning, a 56-game regular season that includes 19 games against teams that reached an NCAA Regional in 2021.

-37 of the Vols’ games are at Lindsey Nelson Stadium -- where recently announced expansions to the left field seats are underway, 15 of the games are on the road, and four of them are at neutral sites.
+Of the 56, 37 of the Vols’ games are at Lindsey Nelson Stadium — where recently announced expansions to the left field seats are underway, 15 of the games are on the road and four of them are at neutral sites.

 Tennessee will open its season with a nine-game, non-conference homestand, starting with a three-game series against Georgia Southern from Feb.
 18-20.